Staron care and maintenance

 General cleaning

-Staron® surfaces are stain-resistant but not stain-proof.
+Staron surfaces are stain-resistant but not stain-proof.
 So, some substances may require more aggressive cleaning.
-To remove stubborn stains, scrub in a small circular motion using a wet sponge and abrasive cleaner, such as Soft Scrub®.
-Then rinse with clear water and dry the surface with a paper towel or cloth to prevent spotting, especially in areas with hard water.
+To remove stubborn stains, scrub them in a small circular motion using a wet sponge and abrasive cleaner, such as Soft Scrub®.
+Then rinse the area with clear water and dry the surface with a paper towel or cloth to prevent spotting, especially in areas with hard water.

 Do not use acidic chemicals

-Avoid exposing Staron® to strong chemicals such as acetone, paint removers and oven cleaners.
-If they come into contact with your worktop, rinse immediately with clean water and dry the surface with a paper towel or cloth.
+Avoid exposing Staron to strong chemicals such as acetone, paint removers and oven cleaners.
+If they come into contact with your worktop, rinse them away immediately with clean water and dry the surface with a paper towel or cloth.

 How to care for your worktop